Next United Kingdom general election

-The next United Kingdom general election is scheduled to be held no later than Wednesday 15 August 2029.
-It will determine the composition of the House of Commons, which determines the government of the United Kingdom.
+The next United Kingdom general election is scheduled to be held no later than 15 August 2029.
+It will determine the composition of the House of Commons.

 Background

+2024 election

 The 2024 general election resulted in a landslide victory for the Labour Party led by Keir Starmer, but with the smallest share of the electoral vote of any majority government since record-keeping of the popular vote began in 1830.
 The combined vote share for Labour and the Conservatives reached a record low, with smaller parties doing well.
 Labour returned to being the largest party in Scotland and remained so in Wales.
 The election was noted as the most disproportionate in modern British history, mainly as a result of the first-past-the-post voting system.
+On 17 July 2026, Andy Burnham won the 2026 Labour Party leadership election (having won the 2026 Makerfield by-election a month prior) to succeed Starmer, and was appointed as prime minister on 20 July.

 The Conservative Party under Rishi Sunak lost 251 seats and suffered their worst ever defeat, ending their 14-year tenure as the primary governing party.
 The Conservatives won no seats in Wales and only one seat in North East England.
-On 2 November 2024, Kemi Badenoch won the 2024 Conservative leadership election to succeed Sunak becoming the first Black British person and fourth woman to become the Conservative leader.
+On 2 November 2024, Kemi Badenoch won the 2024 Conservative leadership election to succeed Sunak, becoming the first Black British person to become the Conservative leader.

-Reform UK, led by Nigel Farage, placed third in the share of the vote in the 2024 election and had MPs elected to the Commons for the first time.
+Reform UK, led by Nigel Farage, came third in the share of the vote in the 2024 election and had MPs elected to the Commons for the first time.
 Meanwhile, the Liberal Democrats, led by Ed Davey, made significant gains especially in seat terms to reach their highest number of seats since (as their predecessor Liberal Party) the 1920s (and highest since the merger with the SDP).
 The Green Party of England and Wales also won a record number of votes and seats alongside a number of independent MPs.
 The Scottish National Party (SNP) lost around three-quarters of its seats.